 Shaft flex is one of many characteristics that can influence the trajectory, accuracy and distance of your golf shots.
-Golf shafts come in several levels of flexibility, and it is difficult to play your best without a shaft that matches your game.
-Senior and regular flex shafts are two measures of flexibility and are recommended for golfers of different levels.
-The labels "senior" and "regular" refer to swing-speed measurements, not necessarily the type of golfer who uses them.
+Golf shafts come in several levels of flexibility, and it's difficult to play your best without a shaft that matches your game.

 Video of the Day